Hard2bit

 What is defence in depth

-Defence in depth is a security strategy that employs multiple layers of defensive controls to protect assets.
-The philosophy assumes that no single control is perfect—firewalls can be misconfigured, passwords can be stolen, antivirus can be bypassed—so multiple independent controls are layered to ensure that if one fails, others compensate.
-Defence in depth spans technical controls (firewalls, encryption, endpoint detection), operational controls (incident response, security monitoring, backups), and administrative controls (policies, user training, access reviews).
+Defence in depth is a security strategy that relies on multiple layers of independent controls so that, if an attacker bypasses one, another is still in the way.
+The philosophy assumes no single control is perfect — firewalls can be misconfigured, passwords can be stolen, antivirus can be evaded — so multiple controls are layered to ensure that a failure in one does not collapse the whole security model.
+The approach spans technical controls (firewalls, encryption, endpoint detection), operational controls (incident response, monitoring, backups) and administrative controls (policy, user training, access reviews).
+The classic metaphor contrasts a "castle" (one very tall wall) with a "medieval city" (concentric rings of defence); the second survives far better when something fails.

 Why it matters

-Real-world breaches exploit control failures in sequence: phishing bypasses email filters (technical control failure), credentials are stolen (authentication failure), multi-factor authentication is missing (access control failure), lateral movement succeeds because there's no segmentation (network control failure), and data exfiltration is undetected because monitoring is insufficient (detection control failure).
-Defence in depth is the antidote to this sequential failure pattern.
-If layered properly, compromising a single control does not compromise the entire organization.
-For CISOs, defence in depth reduces risk exposure and enables faster incident response.
-It also simplifies security operations: if one control is temporarily down for maintenance or upgrade, others continue to provide protection.
-Regulatory frameworks (ISO 27001, NIST, SOC 2) require defence in depth architectures because a single-control approach is inherently fragile.
-Defence in depth is most effective when controls are independent—if all controls depend on the same authentication mechanism, compromising authentication bypasses all controls.
+Real-world breaches rarely stem from a single failure; they chain several.
+A phishing message bypasses the email filter, credentials are stolen (authentication failure), multi-factor authentication is missing on a critical application (access control failure), lateral movement succeeds because the network is flat (segmentation failure), and data exfiltration goes undetected because monitoring is thin (detection failure).
+Defence in depth is the antidote to this sequential-failure pattern: when layers are genuinely independent, compromising one does not compromise the others.
+For CISOs that translates into less exposure and faster response — if one control is temporarily down for maintenance, others still protect.
+Regulatory frameworks (ISO 27001, NIST CSF, SOC 2, NIS2) mandate defence-in-depth architectures because a single-control approach is structurally fragile.
+A detail that is often overlooked: defence in depth only works when the layers are truly independent.
+If every control depends on the same identity store or the same network perimeter, compromising that single element quietly removes all of them at once.

 Key points

-Encryption controls protect data at rest and in transit; encryption prevents reading stolen data but doesn't prevent modification or deletion, so integrity monitoring is needed
+Encryption controls protect data at rest and in transit; encryption prevents stolen data from being read, but does not prevent modification or deletion, so integrity monitoring and key management are needed alongside.

-Detection and monitoring controls (SIEM, endpoint detection and response, network monitoring) identify attacks in progress; fast detection enables faster response and damage containment
+Detection and monitoring controls (SIEM, endpoint detection and response, network telemetry, behaviour analytics) identify attacks in progress; fast detection enables faster containment and shrinks the blast radius of any single failure.

-Recovery controls (backups, disaster recovery, incident response plans) ensure that even if an attack succeeds, business operations can resume; immutable backups are critical for ransomware defense
+Recovery controls (tested backups, disaster recovery, documented incident response plans) ensure that even when an attack lands, business operations can resume; immutable backups are critical for ransomware resilience.

 Common mistakes